Rehaan06/apna-demo/README.md

 # apna-demo
-This is the demo of Git &amp; Github
+This is the demo of Git &amp; Github class.